Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

     <img src="https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/by_hand.png" width="500">
     </p>

-Dna Features Viewer is meant to automatically produce simple and clear plots even for sequences with lots of overlapping features and long labels.
-It plays well with Matplotlib and Biopython.
-The plots can be output to many different formats (PNG, JPEG, SVG, PDF), e.g. for report generation or LIMS interfaces.
+Dna Features Viewer automatically produce simple and clear plots even for sequences with many overlapping features and long labels.
+The libray plays well with Matplotlib and Biopython, and the plots can be output to many different formats (PNG, JPEG, SVG, PDF), e.g. for report generation or LIMS interfaces.

 License